 - Press the “test” button on the outside of the unit and hold it down until the alarm sounds.
 If the detector fails the test, replace it as soon as possible.

-Sherlock Heating & Air Conditioning has more than thirteen years of experience providing quality HVAC services to customers in San Diego and the neighboring communities.
+Sherlock Plumbing, Heating & Air has more than thirteen years of experience providing quality HVAC services to customers in San Diego and the neighboring communities.
 Contact us today for more information on the importance of a carbon monoxide detector in your home.